nautechsystems/nautilus_trader/docs/concepts/data.md

   - `aggregation`: Specifies the method used for data aggregation (see the list above).
   - `price_type`: Indicates the price basis of the bar (e.g., bid, ask, mid, last).
 - **Aggregation Source** (`AggregationSource`): Indicates whether the bar was aggregated internally (within Nautilus) or externally (by a trading venue or data provider).

+Bar data can be aggregated either internally or externally:

+- `INTERNAL`: The bar is aggregated inside the local Nautilus system boundary.
+- `EXTERNAL`: The bar is aggregated outside the local Nautilus system boundary (typically by a trading venue or data provider).

 Bar types can also be classified as either *standard* or *composite*: